message/iata/SM.md

 - passengers residing in Italy since before 13 February 2021;
 - parents of children younger than 18 years who are residing in Italy;
 - military personnel.
-3. Until 12 May 2021, passengers who have been in or transited through India in the past 14 days are not allowed to enter and transit.
+3. Until 12 May 2021, passengers who have been in or transited through Bangladesh or India in the past 14 days are not allowed to enter and transit.
 - This does not apply to:
 - passengers residing in Italy since before 25 April 2021;
 - spouses or partners of nationals of Italy residing in Italy;